ros2/design/articles/101_build_tool.md

 The following next steps will happen before the next ROS 2 release *Bouncy*.

 - The instructions in the ROS 2 wiki to build from source will be updated to use `colcon` instead.
-- The `ament_tools` repository will be archive, removed from the `ros2.repos` file, and won't be released into *Bouncy*.
+- The `ament_tools` repository will be archived, removed from the `ros2.repos` file, and won't be released into *Bouncy*.
 - The ROS 2 buildfarm(s) will be updated to use `colcon` and provide devel / PR / prerelease jobs for the *Bouncy* release.

 ### Implications